pheonix2109/FlipkartIphoneWebScraping/README.md

 Approach for the project

-    This project follows a modular and efficient approach to scraping structured product data from Flipkart, specifically targeting iPhone listings.
-Here's a breakdown of the methodology:

     1. Understanding the Flipkart Page Structure
         - Inspected the Flipkart search result pages using browser DevTools.
         - Identified the HTML container (div with class like tUxRFH) that holds individual product cards.